-Investors Are Getting Nervous, And Topsy-Turvy Interest Rates Are Proof
+Dow Drops 799 Points, As Topsy-Turvy Interest Rates Boost Recession Fears

 Normally, investors want more money to invest in long-term bonds, because they're agreeing to lock up their money for a greater period.
 That's why interest rates on, say, five-year notes tend to be higher than those on two-year notes, and 10-year notes tend to pay even more than that.

-But on Monday, the reverse happened: Five-year notes paid less than three-year notes, an indication that bond investors aren't too sure what the next few months will bring.
+But late on Monday, the reverse happened: Five-year notes paid less than three-year notes, an indication that bond investors aren't too sure what the next few months will bring.

-Bernstein, a former White House economist, notes that "bond investors tend to be a pretty nervous lot anyway."
-In this case, they're seeing a number of problems, he says.
+Bernstein, a former White House economist, notes that investors are worried about several factors.

 "They don't like the fact that global growth is clearly slowing.
 The price of oil is really in bear territory.
 It's fallen a great deal over the past few months.
 The Federal Reserve is kind of tapping the growth brakes.
 They're not hitting them too hard, but it does slow the economy down," Bernstein says.